-EPSY 6443 Theories and Problems in Educational Psychology

-Prerequisites: Admission to the doctoral program in educational psychology or consent of instructor.
+EPSY 6443 Theories and Problems in Educational Psychology Prerequisites: Admission to the doctoral program in educational

 Description: Theoretical foundations and nature of the problems studied in educational psychology; current issues and historical overview.

 EPSY 6460 Internship in Educational Psychology

 Description: May be repeated for credit when work assignment varies.
 Required of all teaching assistants in educational psychology during the first semester of each new teaching assignment.
 Includes cooperative planning and evaluation.
 Course previously offered as ABSE 6460.
 Offered for variable credit, 1-9 credit hours, maximum of 9 credit hours.